dcppc/centillion/tests/Readme.md

 We need also need different tiers of tests, so we don't max out API calls by making lots of commits to multiple PRs.

+We have two types of tests:

+* Backend tests - check the core functionality of centillion and its functions
+* Frontend tests - check the functionality of the user interface

 We have three tiers of tests:

 * Local tests - quick tests for CI, no API calls